 I had raised broad-breasted bronze turkeys in 4H for several years and if you know anything about those boogers they grow extremely quickly and are ready for the butcher as early as 14 weeks.
 There is a HUGE difference between the two.

 A few weeks into raising the bourbon red turkeys I am racking my brain thinking I am doing something wrong?
 These bourbon reds are growing at a snail’s pace.
 What was I doing wrong?!

 Then I realized.
 “Duh Leah, they are a heritage breed.
 Of course, they are growing slower” I had a good laugh about that.

-Honestly, I think most turkeys are pretty friendly but the bourbon red turkeys are even more friendly then the meat breeds we raised for 4-H.
+Honestly, I think most turkeys are pretty friendly but these bourbon red turkeys are even more friendly than the meat breeds I raised for 4-H.

 I was trying to put gas in this old owner and these two came bolting across the yard and perched themselves right there all on their own.

 At the time we had taken a flock of road island red chickens off the hands of one of our church staff members who was moving.
 Well true to the bossy nature of the breed they were bossing the young turkeys and not letting them to the food.
 Causing us to lose one.

 Then an owl (which we didn’t know at the time that’s what it was) ended up cleaning out the rest over time.

 The turkeys were getting quite large (about 12 pounds) and I, unfortunately, was thinking that they should be getting big enough that the predators surely wouldn’t be going after them now.
 So I left them roost for a few nights high up in a tree without forcing them to go into the coop and roost.